clubajax/on/README.md

 ## Getting Started

-To install using bower:
+To install:

+	npm install @clubajax/on --save

+Or `bower`:

     bower install clubajax/on --save

-You may also use `npm` if you prefer.
-You can also clone the repository with your generic clone commands as a standalone repository or submodule.
+You can clone the repository with your generic clone commands as a standalone repository or submodule.

 	git clone git://github.com/clubajax/on.git